saksham000/Arcadia-Executor/ReadMe.md

 This a Online School Project in which teachers can teach students online and they can manage student.
-This Project is under development for now this a backend which is in currently in developing phase so stay tuned...!
+This Project is under development for now the Backend is Completed Now Developing Frontend in React.js So Stay Tuned...!